 Analyzer includes an XDAS library that automatically generates audit events from the Data Browser editor when you send data updates back to the application.
-For more information about using the Data Browser to update data in the source application, see Section 3.7.3, "Modifying Data," on page 56.
+For more information about using the Data Browser to update data in the source application, see Section 3.7.3, "Modifying Data," on page 55.

 To view these audit events, you must install an XDAS client that can receive the audit events from Analyzer.
 The Analyzer software package includes XDAS clients for both Linux and Windows.
-For more information, see Section 1.3.3, "Installing an Audit Client," on page 11.